wangyu-/tinyfecVPN/README.md

 `-k` enables simple XOR encryption

+To create tun device, you need root or cap_net_admin permission.
+Its suggested to run tinyfecVPN as non-root, check [this link](https://github.com/wangyu-/tinyfecVPN/wiki/run-tinyfecVPN-as-non-root) for more info.

 ##### Note2

 You can use udp2raw with tinyfecVPN together to get better speed on some ISP with UDP QoS(UDP throttling).